-[71] M'Lennan, "The Worship of Animals and Plants," Fortnightly Review, N. S. Vol. VI. pp. 407-427, 562-582, Vol. VII. pp 194-216; Spencer, "The Origin of Animal Worship," Id.
+^{} M'Lennan, "The Worship of Animals and Plants," Fortnightly Review, N. S. Vol. VI. pp. 407-427, 562-582, Vol. VII. pp. 194-216; Spencer, "The Origin of Animal Worship," Id.
 Vol. VII. pp. 535-550, reprinted in his Recent Discussions in Science, etc., pp. 31-56.

-The worship of ancestors seems to have been every where the oldest systematized form of fetichistic religion.
-The reverence paid to the chieftain of the tribe while living was continued and exaggerated after his death The uncivilized man is everywhere incapable of grasping the idea of death as it is apprehended by civilized people.
-He cannot understand that a man should pass away so as to be no longer capable of communicating with his fellows.
-The image of his dead chief or comrade remains in his mind, and the savage's philosophic realism far surpasses that of the most extravagant mediaeval schoolmen; to him the persistence of the idea implies the persistence of the reality.
+where the oldest systematized form of fetichistic religion.
+The reverence paid to the chieftain of the tribe while living was continued and exaggerated after his death.
+The uncivilized man is everywhere incapable of grasping the idea of death as it is apprehended by civilized peo-He cannot understand that a man should pass away so as to be no longer capable of communicating with his fellows.
+The image of his dead chief or comrade remains in his mind, and the savage's philosophic realism far surpasses that of the most extravagant mediaval schoolmen; to him the persistence of the idea implies the persistence of the reality.
 The dead man, accordingly, is not really dead; he has thrown off his body like a husk, yet still retains his old appearance, and often shows himself to his old friends, especially after nightfall.
-He is no doubt possessed of more extensive powers than before his transformation,[72] and may very likely have a share in regulating the weather, granting or withholding rain.
+He is no doubt possessed of more extensive powers than before his transformation, and may very likely have a share in regulating the weather, granting or withholding rain.
 Therefore, argues the uncivilized mind, he is to be cajoled and propitiated more sedulously now than before his strange transformation.